jimmymills/k8s-diagram-previewer/README.md

 ## Installation

-Clone the repo and run `pip install k8s-diagram`
+Run `pip install k8s-diagram`

 You may also need to install [graphviz](https://graphviz.org/download/).

 ## Running